Materials:

 *change jack and jill to your child's name and one of her friends)

-(hold up the index finger of each hand)
+"Two little blackbirds sitting on a hill. (hold up the index finger of each hand)

-(move your index fingers in the air and say "tweet, tweet, tweet")
+One named Jack and one named Jill. (move your index fingers in the air and say "tweet, tweet, tweet")

 Fly away, Jack. (move one index finger behind back)